prathonit/cho.tu/README.md

 Show your support by contributing to the repo.
 Feel free to contact @prathonit

 # **License:**
 MIT License.
-Use it any way.
+Use it in any way.